 Download the July 25 Non-EU 2017 Test 2 Admission Regulation

-REGISTER NOW! registration ends on July 14
+APPLICATIONS HAVE CLOSED - registration ended on July 14

 The European quota includes: EU Citizens, Non-European citizens already residing in Italy, Citizens from Norway, Iceland, Liechtenstein, Switzerland and the Republic of San Marino (Ministerial Prot.
 N° 7802 of March 24, 2015)